gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 replaces them with new ones.
 This also means that all pods will be restarted.

-The first step is to click on the node deployment.
+The first step is to click on the Machine Deployment.

 ![Step 3](update_3.png)